silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

 ## Overview

-The **Silo Protocol** is a decentralized lending protocol built entirely on smart contracts.
+The **Silo Protocol** is a decentralized lending protocol.
 It allows users to deposit assets, borrow funds, and manage collateral securely.
-A key feature of the protocol is its **Hooks System**, which provides an extensible mechanism for interacting with protocol actions such as deposits, withdrawals, borrowing, repayments, liquidations, and other advanced actions like flash loans and leverage operations.
+One of the key features of the protocol is its **Hooks System**, which provides an extensible mechanism for interacting with protocol actions such as deposits, withdrawals, borrowing, repayments, liquidations, and other advanced actions like flash loans and leverage operations.

 The hooks system allows external contracts or modules to execute additional logic at two key points: **before** and **after** the core logic of each protocol action.
 While the protocol is fully functional without hooks, the system provides an extension point for developers and users who wish to enforce additional checks, perform external calls, or execute custom business logic surrounding core operations.